ivanksinggih/air_quality_prediction/README.md

 Korea Advanced Institute of Science & Technology (KAIST)
 291 Daehak-ro, Yuseong-gu, Daejeon, 305-701
 Republic of Korea
-(Readme was written on February 25th, 2021)
+(Readme was written on March 17th, 2021)